STRATEGIC CONVERSATIONS GUIDE

 Saved items

 You haven’t saved anything yet.
-Use Save item on tools you want quick access to.
+Use Bookmark on tools you want quick access to.

 My Playbook